 With classrooms being ‘classes in rooms’, it can often mean that a young person spends the majority of their day surrounded by four walls, desks, chairs and screens.
 Time outside of this may be sport, music, dance, drama but apart from sport the rest are indoors, and even sport can be indoors (albeit active).
 What a young person loses is the time to be outdoors – to smell, to walk, to play, to touch, to climb, to stumble, to jump, to swing, to fall over and get up.
 In other words, to soak up being outdoors and just ‘being’ in the space and time of the outdoors.

 So what are the benefits of outdoor education?

 1. Better grades

 This is probably the number one sticking point for parents is that their child is spending less time learning and they are just ‘on camp’.
-Fortunately, the science shows that outdoor education in fact improves a students grades.
-Research from Dennis Eaton the author of Cognitive and Effective Learning in Outdoor Education finds that the cognitive abilities of students develop better outside the classroom rather than in.
+Fortunately, science shows that outdoor education, in fact, improves a student’s grades.
 In fact, the science suggests that students who are regularly involved in outdoor education have marked improvements in the basic skills of reading, writing and math.

 2. Increased motivation